MailBlocks

 MailBlocks is an e-mail hosting service company based in the United States, originally established by Phil Goldman in 2002.
 It was acquired by AOL on August 3, 2004.

 Service

 Mailblocks offered free challenge-response spam filtering web email service and an IMAP interface as a revenue service.

 Patent Troll Controversy

 Mailblocks did not invent challenge response to block spam.
 Instead, they purchased the rights to two patents related to challenge response: patents US6199102 and US6112227.
 Mailblocks then proceeded to patent troll several other companies before releasing any product of their own.
 Companies sued included Spam Arrest, DigiPortal, MailFrontier, and Earthlink.
-It is worth noting that challenge response was a well known technique for fighting personal spam and mailing list spam for years before the two patents were applied for.
+A challenge response was a well known technique for fighting personal spam and mailing list spam for years before the two patents were applied for.
 For example, David Skoll described it in detail in a post to a public forum on November 15, 1996.